-I’m a huge fan of this brand – it’s both stylish and heavy on security features.
-This day pack is slash proof, has lockable zippers, a turn and lock hook (which means you can attach and lock your bag around a table leg or post) and a RFIDsafe ‘blocking pocket’ so that people can’t steal your identity details from your passport and credit cards with their clever wireless, thieving technology.
+I’m a huge fan of this brand – it’s both stylish and abundant on security features.
+This day pack is slash-proof, has lockable zippers, a turn and lock hook (which means you can attach and lock your bag around a table leg or post) and an RFIDsafe ‘blocking pocket’ so that people can’t steal your identity details from your passport and credit cards with their innovative wireless, thieving technology.
 With two main compartments, including a padded 15” MacBook compatible sleeve (an essential inclusion for me) and side pockets for water and other items it’s altogether perfect.

-I’m a huge fan of shoulder sling bags for evening use, or for when you want to head out without carrying too much equipment.
-This is an anti-theft, slash proof bag with smart zipper technology and handy compartments.
+I’m a huge fan of shoulder sling bags for evening use or when you want to head out without carrying too much equipment.
+This is an anti-theft, slash-proof bag with smart zipper technology and handy compartments.

-I make it a habit to try and keep all my toiletries contained in one, durable wash bag – it prevents me from purchasing items I don’t need and keeps the weight down to a minimum.
-Once again, Jack Wolfskin in one of my brands of choice for long-lasting, high quality travel wash bag – it’s one thing that gets used to the extreme.
+I make it a habit to keep all my toiletries contained in one, durable wash bag – it prevents me from purchasing items I don’t need and keeps the weight down to a minimum.
+Choose a strong material for a long-lasting, high-quality travel wash bag – it’s one thing that gets used to the extreme.

-If you have to pack for two seasons especially, compression sacks are a godsend.
-I use mine to store my down jacket and thermals, since it packs them down into the smallest space possible.
-These, alongside ‘packing cells’, are my staple space saving, organized packing solutions.
+If you have to pack for two seasons, especially, compression sacks are a godsend.
+I use mine to store my down jacket and thermals since it packs them down into the smallest space possible.
+These, alongside ‘packing cells’, are my staple space-saving and organised packing solutions.

 Like any Apple fan, there’s no end to the praise you can give to their products, especially after switching from a PC, including a better display.
-I carry my 15-inch MacBook around with me constantly, although if you are not using it for work, the 13-inch is a great portable size.
+I regularly carry my 15-inch MacBook around with me, although if you are not using it for work, the 13-inch is a great portable size.
 For extra protection, get yourself a colourful cover to add a bit of jazz.

-I’ve been a Canon fan for years, and travelled with a Canon EOS starter kit bundle similar to this.
-It’s great to start practicing with an 18-55mm lens, and have a ready made bundle with essentials like a small tripod, memory card, flash, cleaning kit and carry bag.
+I’ve been a Canon fan for years and travelled with a Canon EOS starter kit bundle similar to this.
+It’s great to start practising with an 18-55mm lens, and have a ready-made bundle with essentials like a small tripod, memory card, flash, cleaning kit and carry bag.
 It’s easy to upgrade from here as your photography improves, to the Canon 450D or 600D – cameras with more features to play around with, more pixels and which work better in low lighting, as well as having better HD filming capacities.
-The flip out screen is also a bonus and great for more angled shots where you can’t look through the viewfinder.
+The flip-out screen is also a bonus and great for more angled shots where you can’t look through the viewfinder.

 My go-to choice of memory card is always the SanDisk Ultra – a brand I have used for more than a decade.
-I carry at least two 64GB cards with me in order to capture hundreds of photos in RAW without having to change cards every day.
+I carry at least two 64GB cards to capture hundreds of RAW photos without changing cards every day.
 You can never have enough space for travel photos.

-When travelling, your equipment takes a battering, and gets covered in dust and dirt.
-I also use this kit to clean my phone and computer from dust, dirt and fingerprints – an all-round handy set of cleaning equipment.
+When travelling, your equipment takes a battering and gets covered in dust and dirt.
+I also use this kit to clean my phone and computer from dust, dirt and fingerprints – an all-round handy set of equipment.

 An all-in-one travel plug adaptor can be used in over 150 countries worldwide.
 Most now come with extra USB charger hubs.

-There’s always only one plug socket in a room when you need to charge multiple technology.
-This space saving, multi socket extension is the ideal solution to those regular charging woes.
+There’s always only one plug socket in a room when you need to charge multiple technologies.
+This space-saving, multi-socket extension is the ideal solution to those regular charging woes.